mcoirad/the-grunfeld/_executives/Billy Knight_['MEM', 'ATL'].md

   <li>Drafted Marvin Williams with 2th pick but was worth 9th pick.</li>

-  <li>Drafted Shelden Williams with 5th pick but was worth 47th pick.</li>
+  <li>Drafted Shelden Williams with 5th pick but was worth 55th pick.</li>

   <li>Drafted Stromile Swift with 2th pick but was worth 14th pick.</li>

   </ul>'
-draft_description: Billy Knight ranks in the 31th percentile for drafting among executives in our database.
-Knight's draft picks average out to be worth the equivalent of 4 spots lower than they were picked due to their terrible drafting.
+draft_description: Billy Knight ranks in the 27th percentile for drafting among executives in our database.
+Knight's draft picks average out to be worth the equivalent of 9 spots lower than they were picked due to their terrible drafting.
 draft_num_players: 17
-draft_overall_percentile_vorp: 59
+draft_overall_percentile_vorp: 58
-draft_rating_bpm: -4
+draft_rating_bpm: -10
-draft_rating_grade_bpm: D+
+draft_rating_grade_bpm: C-
 draft_rating_grade_vorp: D
-draft_rating_percentile_bpm: 35
+draft_rating_percentile_bpm: 42
-draft_rating_percentile_vorp: 31
+draft_rating_percentile_vorp: 28
-draft_rating_vorp: -4
+draft_rating_vorp: -9
 draft_total_bpm: 51310
 draft_total_grade_bpm: A
 draft_total_grade_vorp: A